 Ten courses are required for the major.
 Eight must be taken within the department, and two may be taken outside from a list of approved courses.
-Students may petition to allow more courses from outside the department to apply to the major, but the petition is subject to departmental approval.
 At least two courses must be at the 200-level; at least two courses must be at the 300-level or above.

 Eligible upper-level students may submit proposals for senior independent study courses (Religion 460), which are subject to approval by the department and by the professor sponsoring the course.
 Students intending to submit proposals should do so in the semester preceding the semester when the course work will be done.

 Six courses are required for the minor.
 At least one must be at the 200 level, and at least one must be at the 300 level or above.
 One of the six may be taken outside the department, but may not be in the student's major.

 Any of the following courses outside the department may be counted toward a major or minor.
 Other courses may be possible with permission of the department chair.